ESR Group

-ESR Group Limited (ESR) is an Asia focused Real Estate services and investment company.
-It focuses on building and managing logistics properties such as warehouses and distribution centers.
-It is incorporated in the Cayman Islands but headquartered and listed in Hong Kong.
+ESR Group Limited (ESR) is an Asia-Pacific focused real estate services and investment company.
+It focuses on building and managing logistics properties, such as warehouses and distribution centres, as well as data centres.
+It is incorporated in the Cayman Islands but headquartered in Singapore following a US$7 billion privatisation and subsequent delisting from the Hong Kong Stock Exchange.